nasa/cumulus/docs/deployment/config_descriptions.md

 hide_title: true
 ---

-# IAM Configuration
+# Cumulus Configuration

-## iam-deployment-name
+## Deployment name (key)

-The name (e.g. dev) of the the 'deployment' - this key tells kes which configuration set (in addition to the default values) to use when creating the cloud formation template[^1]
+The name (e.g. `dev:`) of the the 'deployment' - this key tells kes which configuration set (in addition to the default values) to use when creating the cloud formation template[^1]

 ## prefix

-This value will prefix CloudFormation-created IAM resources and permissions. **The `stackName` used in the [app](deployment/deployment-readme#configure-and-deploy-the-cumulus-stack) deployment must start with this prefix or the deployment will not work correctly.**
+This value (e.g. `prefix: myPrefix`) will prefix CloudFormation-created resources and permissions.

-## stackName
+## prefixNoDash

-The name of this iam stack in CloudFormation (e.g. <prefix>-iam).

-**The cumulus stack name must start with `<prefix>`** [^2]
+A representation of the stack name prefix that has dashes removed.
+This will be used for components that should be associated with the stack but do not allow dashes in the identifier.

 ## buckets

-The buckets created in the [Create S3 Buckets](#create-s3-buckets) step.
+The buckets should map to the same names you used when creating buckets in the [Create S3 Buckets](README#create-s3-buckets) step.
 Buckets are defined in the config.yml with a key, name, and type.
 Types should be one of: internal, public, private, or protected.
 Multiple buckets of each type can be configured.
 A key is used for the buckets to allow for swapping out the bucket names easily.

 ## useNgapPermissionBoundary

 If deploying to a NASA NGAP account, set `useNgapPermissionBoundary: true`.

-# App Configuration

-## cumulus-deployment-name

-The name (e.g. dev) of the the 'deployment' - this key tells kes which configuration set (in addition to the default values) to use when creating the cloud formation template[^1]

-## stackName

-The name of this stack in CloudFormation. **This value must start with the `prefix` used in the [IAM](deployment/deployment-readme#configure-and-deploy-the-iam-stack) deployment or the deployment will not work correctly.**

-## prefixNoDash

-A representation of the stack name prefix that has dashes removed.
-This will be used for components that should be associated with the stack but do not allow dashes in the identifier.

 ## vpc